Two Cops Killed after Gun Man Stages Attack Near Kenyan Embassy in Dar es Salaam

 The Selanda Bridge area is surrounded by residents of foreign missions such as the French Embassy, Japanese Embassy, Kenyan embassy, Russian embassy and a close proximity to financial institutions such as Stanbic Bank and KCB Bank.

-According to an eyewitness account, that attacker, who has been identified as Hamza Hassan Mohamed, arrived at Stanbic Bank headquarters and went straight to a police shed where he shot two police officers dead at point-blank before taking their weapons.
+According to an eyewitness account, the attacker, who has been identified as Hamza Hassan Mohamed, arrived at Stanbic Bank headquarters and went straight to a police shed where he shot two police officers dead at point-blank before taking their weapons.

 Read Also: Stand-by KDF Soldier Shot Dead By Police In Suspected Robbery Case